thisleejones/dicfix/README.md

 ## Building from Source

 This project uses a `Makefile` to simplify the build process.
 It relies on [Tuist](https://tuist.io) to generate the Xcode project.
-For a cleaner test output, it is recommended to install [xcbeautify](https://github.com/tuist/xcbeautify).

-1.  **Install Tuist and xcbeautify**:
+1.  **Install Tuist**:
-    If you don't have them, you can install them easily.
+    If you don't have it, you can install it easily.
     ```bash
-    # Install Tuist
     curl -Ls https://tuist.io/install.sh | bash

-    # Install xcbeautify (optional, for cleaner test output)
-    brew install xcbeautify
     ```

 2.  **Clone the repository**: